kennith/laravel-mix-workbox/README.md

-# laravel-mix-workbox
+# Laravel Mix + Workbox

-Laravel Mix + Workbox
+This repo demonstrates how to add Workbox to Laravel Mix